Scientific Committee

 Andrea Ligabue

-Art Director of Play – The Game Festival, Game Expert, Lecturer in Educational Science and member of the scientific committee of Game Science Research Center
+Art Director of Play – The Game Festival, Game Expert, Lecturer in Educational Science and member of the Game Science Research Center scientific committee

-Andrea “Liga” Ligabue is both a game expert, member of the International Gamers Award and Goblin Magnifico committee, and an educational expert with more than 3000 hours of activities in schools using board games and more than 15 years of experience in training teachers and educators in using games as educational tools.
-He owns more than 2500 board games.
+Andrea “Liga” Ligabue is a game expert, member of the International Gamers Awards Committee and Goblin Magnifico committee.
+He is also an educational expert with more than 3,000 hours of activities in schools using board games and more than 15 years of experience in training teachers and educators in using games as educational tools.
+He owns over 2,500 board games.

 -